Annnnnnnnnnnnnnnnnn/KPIProjectBookLibrary/CI_CD.md

 - Security

 Used testing types: unit testing, integration testing, smoke testing, gui testing.
-Test coverage must be under 50% and near 90% for unit tests
+Test coverage must be more than 50% and near 90% for unit tests
 ### **Tools for CI/CD**
 Source version control - github